Publicly Traded Companies.

 As a result of pooling accounting for acquisition, a public company’s reported earning can increase dramatically.
 Following the merger, the acquiring company’s stock should reflect the acquired company’s earnings multiplied by 20.
 Additionally, because a public company’s stock trades for a multiple of reported earnings per share, significant increase in reported earnings can result in a corresponding increase in the price per share.

 Enhanced Borrowing Power.
-Banks and other financial institutions are less likely to require personal guarantees from the principals of public companies than from those of private companies as the corporate stock has much greater liquidity potential.
+Banks and other financial institutions are less likely to require personal guarantees from the principals of public companies than from those of private companies as corporate stocks going public have much greater liquidity potential.

 Greater Ability to Raise Equity.
 Company growth may eventually necessitate finding additional financing sources.
 A public company whose stock performs well is usually able to sell additional stock in the market at a very favorable price freeing up monies to fund growth opportunities.